GitHub-Harrison/dream-coaching/TESTING.md

 # Browser Compatibility

-I have taken the time to test what the site looks like on various different sizes and browsers, I have noticed that on smaller screensizes the navigation bar gets in the way of the top of the screen blocking some content.
-I have tried fixing this with CSS and other bootstrap classes but as of taking the screenshots I have had no luck in solving the issue.
+I have taken the time to test what the site looks like on various different sizes and browsers.

 Below are some screenshots: